CADViewer/NextCloud/README.md

 find cadviewer/ -type d -exec chmod 750 {} \;
 find cadviewer/ -type f -exec chmod 640 {} \;
 ```
+Note that if you are installing under ***Snap*** the owner can be different from www-data, and the chown command must be corrected correspondingly.

 If this does not get CADViewer working in your installation, please do one of the following 2A.) or 2B.) below.
 Also refer to 4. troubleshooting, section 5.) below.